Ralim/IronOS/Documentation/Flashing/Pinecil V2.md

 Main releases are made to the [releases page](https://github.com/Ralim/IronOS/releases).
 Download the zip file that matches your model of soldering iron and extract it.
 Select the appropriate file type for your unit, in general Miniware devices need `.hex`, Pinecil V1 needs `.dfu`, and Pinecil V2 needs `.bin`.
-Flash according to details below
+Flash according to details below.

 ### Bleeding edge / latest